Nowe

+Founded in the Middle Ages, Nowe is a former royal town of Poland, and contains a preserved old town with several medieval Gothic churches and a castle.

 Geographical location

 Nowe is located approximately 75 kilometers north-east of Bydgoszcz and 80 kilometers south of Gdańsk in an elevated position on the river Vistula.
-It is located in the historic region of Gdańsk Pomerania.
+It is located within the ethnocultural region of Kociewie in the historic region of Gdańsk Pomerania.

 History

+Early history

 The medieval name of the town was Novo Castro, or Nowy Gród in Polish.
 The town was founded in 1185 by Sobieslaw I, Duke of Pomerania.
 In 1266 the settlement is mentioned as a fortess place.
 In 1282 the Franciscan friars settled down here.
 It was part of the medieval Kingdom of Poland.
 In 1301 King Wenceslaus II of Poland granted the town to Piotr Swienca.

 In 1308 the town was invaded, destroyed and later annexed by the Teutonic Knights.
 In 1350 it was granted new privileges, later confirmed by King Sigismund I the Old in 1528.
 Poles recaptured the town after the Battle of Grunwald in 1410, however, after the 1411 peace treaty it fell back to the Teutonic Knights.

 In 1440 the town joined the Prussian Confederation, which opposed Teutonic rule, and upon the request of which King Casimir IV Jagiellon re-incorporated the territory to the Kingdom of Poland in 1454.
 During the subsequent Thirteen Years' War it was captured by the Teutonic Knights in 1458, besieged by Poles in August 1464, and the Teutonic Knights capitulated in February 1465, losing their last stronghold on the west bank of the Vistula.
 It was reintegrated with Poland, the castle became the seat of the local starosts and the next year the Teutonic Knights renounced any claims to the town.
+It was a royal town of the Kingdom of Poland, administratively located in the Pomeranian Voivodeship.
 In 1626 and 1655 Nowe was besieged by Sweden.